• Skip to main content

 Step 4: Label Your Pods & Add Them To Your Click & Grow

-The dome will keep the humidity high and prevent the pods from drying out, which aids in germination rates.
+The dome will keep the humidity high and prevent the pods from drying out, aiding germination rates.

 Step 5: Fill the Click & Grow with Water